 Object-orientation poses several challenges to program logics; e.g., inheritance, late binding, recursive method calls, aliasing, and object creation.
 In the last years several programming logics have been proposed, addressing various of these challenges.
-Numerous proof methods, verification condition generators, and validation environments for object-oriented languages have been developed, including [1, 6, 14, 16, 22].
+For example, object creation has been addressed by means of specialized allocation predicates [1] or by encoding heap information in sequences [9].
+Numerous proof methods, verification condition generators, and validation environments for object-oriented languages have been developed, including [1] [23] [22] [14] [16] [6].
 In particular, Java has attracted much interest, with advances being made for different (mostly sequential) aspects and sublanguages of that language.
 In particular, most such formalizations concentrate on closed systems.
 A recent state-of-the-art survey of challenges and results for proof systems and verification in the field is given in [18], and for an overview of verification tools based on the Java modeling language JML, see [7].

-Proof systems especially studying late bound methods have been shown to be sound and complete assuming a closed world [24].
-While this is proof-theoretically satisfactory, the closed world assumption is unrealistic in practice and necessitates costly reverification when the class hierarchy evolves (as discussed in Sect.
+Proof systems especially studying late bound methods have been shown to be sound and complete assuming a closed world [25].
+While this is proof-theoretically satisfactory, the closed world assumption is unrealistic in practice and necessitates costly reverification when the class hierarchy is extended (as discussed in Sect.
 1).
 To support object-oriented design, proof systems should be constructed for incremental reasoning.
-Most prominent in that context are different variations of behavioral subtyping [19, 20, 26].
-Virtual methods [25] similarly allow incremental reasoning by committing to certain abstract properties about a method, which must hold for all its implementations.
-Although sound, the approach does not generally provide complete program logics, as these abstract properties would, in non-trivial cases, be too weak to obtain completeness.
+Most prominent in that context are different variations of behavioral subtyping [19, 20, 27].
+Virtual methods [26] similarly allow incremental reasoning by committing to certain abstract properties about a method, which must hold for all its implementations.
+Although sound, the approach does not generally provide complete program logics, as these abstract properties would, in non-trivial cases, be too weak to obtain completeness without over-restricting method redefinition from the point of view of the programmer.
 Virtual methods furthermore force the developer to commit to specific abstract specifications of method behavior early in the design process.
+This seems overly restrictive and lead to less reasoning modularity than the approach as such suggests.
 In particular, the verification platforms for Spec# [5] and JML [7] rely on versions of behavioral subtyping.

-The fragile base class problem emerges when seemingly harmless superclass updates leads to unexpected behavior of subclass instances [21].
+The fragile base class problem emerges when seemingly harmless superclass updates lead to unexpected behavior of subclass instances [21].
 Many variations of the problem relate to imprecise specifications and assumptions made in super- or subclasses.
 By making method requirements and assumptions explicit, our calculus can detect many issues related to the fragile base class problem.
+Subclasses can only rely on requirements made explicit in the requirement property set of the class.
+Updates in the superclass must respect these assumptions.